-Traveling to Peru especially in the peak season (June, July, August) requires lots of planning several months in advance.
+Traveling to Peru, especially in the peak season (June, July, August), requires lots of planning several months in advance.
 This includes booking hotels in Cusco and Aguas Calientes (Machu Picchu), flights to/from Cusco, train tickets to/from Machu Picchu, Huayna Picchu tickets (limited to 400 and sell out weeks in advance) and Inca Trail permits if applicable.
-Last minute trips can be pulled off but limited availability for hotels and train tickets is an issue.
+Last-minute trips can be pulled off, but limited availability for hotels and train tickets can be an issue.

 Your camera phone is sufficient to take quick photos to share instantly with your friends and family back home.
-But for higher quality photos, you will want to have a proper camera.
+But for higher quality photos, you will need a proper camera.

-Nonetheless altitude sickness is a common concern.
-There’s no foolproof way to prevent the minor symptoms of altitude sickness such as headache, loss of appetite, nausea, and shortness of breath.
+Nonetheless, altitude sickness is a common concern.
+There’s no foolproof way to prevent the minor symptoms of altitude sickness, such as a headache, loss of appetite, nausea, and shortness of breath.
 But there are measures you can take to help you acclimatize with more ease.
-While at higher altitudes, be sure to drink plenty of water and eat light meals.
+While at higher elevations, be sure to drink plenty of water and eat light meals.
 During your tour of Machu Picchu, wear sun protection, walk at a comfortable pace, and take rest as needed.